stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/inodechangingcallback/noderemoving/_index.md

 title: Aspose::Words::INodeChangingCallback::NodeRemoving method
 linktitle: NodeRemoving
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::INodeChangingCallback::NodeRemoving method.
-Called just before a node belonging to this document is about to be removed from the document in C++.
+description: 'Aspose::Words::INodeChangingCallback::NodeRemoving method.
+Called just before a node belonging to this document is about to be removed from the document in C++.'
 type: docs
 weight: 400
 url: /cpp/aspose.words/inodechangingcallback/noderemoving/